The hotelier’s ultimate guide to occupancy forecasting

 Tools like Lighthouse’s Performance help us look at pickup and pace side by side.

-Examining pickup and pace charts in Lighthouse Performance, you can see pace is up by a strong margin (+138 room nights).
+Lighthouse Performance's Pace Graph lets you compare pickup and pace side by side.
+In this scenario, pace is up by a strong margin (+138 room nights).

 The dashed line in the chart below shows where you might expect to land for occupancy if you experience last year’s level of pickup, which in this case would be 2099 rooms sold or 98.13% occupancy.